Portage Place: Edmonton court clock

-The Edmonton atrium is home to a clock tower, known as the Edmonton Court Clock.
-Originally unveiled in 1903 to be placed in the dome of City Hall, the clock was unveiled for a second time in Portage Place in 1987 after the old city hall was torn down.
+The Edmonton atrium contains a clock tower known as the Edmonton Court Clock.
+The clock was first unveiled in 1903 for installation in the dome of Winnipeg's original city hall.
+After the city hall was demolished in 1961, components of the clock were retained.
+The clock was unveiled a second time in 1987 when it was reinstalled in Portage Place following redevelopment of the site.

-The original city hall clock had four clock faces, each 7 ft in diameter and made of crushed glass.
-The original weights used to balance the pendulum weighed 1000 lb each.
+The original city hall clock featured four clock faces, each measuring 2.1 metres (7 feet) in diameter and made of crushed glass.
+The weights used to balance the pendulum weighed 450 kilograms (1,000 pounds) each.

-With the Seth Thomas Clock Company as the clockmaker, the contract to procure and install the clock was awarded to local jeweller George Andrew of Andrew and Co.
+The clock mechanism was manufactured by the Seth Thomas Clock Company.
+The contract to procure and install the clock was awarded to local jeweller George Andrew of Andrew and Co.

-The city hall building that the clock was built for was demolished in 1961.
-In the 1980s, parts of the clock were moved to Portage Place.
-The faces and hands of the current clock are replicas of the originals; the bells are also not from the 1903 clock, and the chimes are now electronic.
-At Portage Place, the clock was inoperable for a number of years due to damage from a contractor and later due to damage from a member of the public.
+During redevelopment in the 1980s, remaining clock components were moved to Portage Place.
+The current clock uses replica faces and hands, and its bells are not original to the 1903 installation.
+The chimes are now electronic rather than mechanical.
+After installation at Portage Place, the clock was inoperable for several years due to contractor damage and later vandalism.